RawFish69/uav-controller/IMU_TX/README.md

 ## What This Is

-ESP32 firmware for hand-mounted IMU sensor that transmits orientation data to the computer via custom wireless protocol.
-Used for gesture-based drone control.
+Hand controller firmware for direct manual flight.
+Reads MPU6050 IMU and joystick, transmits to drone RX via ESP-NOW.

+**No computer needed for flight** - this is a standalone manual controller that talks directly to the drone.

 ## Hardware